Best Eats

 Crumb Queen/Andy's Lunch

+A counter service restaurant on Air Canada enRoute's Best New Restaurant list?
+Yup, this place is that good!
 Since taking over the former Stella’s location in Osborne Village culinary power couple Cloe Wiebe (Crumb Queen; former pastry chef at deer + almond) and Andy Koropatnick (Oxbow Natural Wine Bar, The Roost) have earned a devout following.
-Wiebe’s famed crullers sell out within hours, while her breads, pastries and cookies are on another level.
-For lunch, Koropatnick’s Andy’s Lunch menu always features a fresh pasta feature or two (all handmade in house), along with a selection of bianca sandwiches served on Wiebe’s pizza bianca bread.
+Wiebe’s famed crullers, breads, pastries and cookies are on another level, making lines a regular occurrence in the morning.
+After 11 p.m., Koropatnick brings fresh pasta to the offerings (all handmade in house), along with a selection of bianca sandwiches served on Wiebe’s pizza bianca bread.
 They also have beer, local cider, coffee drinks, and the coolest merchandise.
+It's all so good, and always worth the wait.

 ×